Part Two of a Two-Part Series (part one)

 Because of the power ascribed to sermons, there is a real danger of abuse.
 The sincere pastor can quickly turn into a huckster who desires to advance his own agenda.
 Even well-meaning pastors can do this.
 Have problems in the church?
 Have people upset with a decision you made?
 Preach on pastoral authority.
 Offerings down?
 Preach on tithing.
 Want a raise?
 Preach on the laborer being worthy of his hire or an elder being worthy of double the salary.
 Better yet, get an evangelist to come in and preach on these things.
 That way you can blame the evangelist if people are upset about the sermon subject matter.

 Liberal or mainline pastors find discussions like this quite amusing.
 For the most part, they see the ministry as a profession, one used by God, but not in the way Evangelicals think it is.
 Most liberal/mainline pastors have far more education than their Evangelical counterparts.
-And, as a rule, their sermons reflect it: dry, boring, meaningless exercises in intellectual nothingness.
+And their sermons often reflect it: dry, boring, meaningless exercises in intellectual nothingness.
 What happened to their passion, their emotions?
 Preaching without emotion and passion is not worth listening to.
 A preacher ought to give 100% of himself to the sermon.
 I can admire a pastor’s passion without necessarily agreeing with his message.
 I don’t believe God exists, but that doesn’t mean I don’t appreciate a well-crafted, passionately-delivered sermon.

 From 2002 through 2008, my wife and I visited over a hundred churches.
 Most of the sermons we heard were forgettable, and sadly a lot of them were downright awful.
 We did hear a few pastors who took their calling seriously.
 It was evident that they worked very hard to deliver a good sermon.
 Regardless of what I believe about Christianity, I admire any person who works hard at his craft.
 I may despise the message, but I can still appreciate the way the messenger goes about his work.